GilDianaJones/Filler/README.md

 # Filler
-A two players game in which two basic AI have to fill a map.
+A 42 project two players game in which two basic AI have to fill a map.
+The two players are binaries used by a VM.